dcl-2019-04/curriculum/docs/manip-one-table.md

 #> #   minute <dbl>, time_hour <dttm>
 ```

-If you're selecting and renaming, note that you can also use `select()` to rename.
+If you’re selecting and renaming, note that you can also use `select()`
+to rename.
 This sometimes allows you to save a step.

 ``` r
 flights %>%